porfanid/TuringMachine/README.md

 ## Introduction

-Run any Turing machine possible using this function and see if the turing machine, accepts or rejects the tape yu input to it.
+Run any Turing machine possible using this function and see if the turing machine, accepts or rejects the tape you input to it.

 ## Installation